jacklinquan/micropython-microbmp/README.md

 Saving only supports compression method 0(BI_RGB, no compression).

 The [API][api_link] is compatible with the CPython version [microbmp][microbmp_link].
+As a pure python module, it's not fast.
+But it opens up the possibility to save images.
+It is especially useful for small IR cameras/sensors.

   [api_link]: https://microbmp.readthedocs.io/en/latest/?badge=latest
   [microbmp_link]: https://github.com/jacklinquan/microbmp